 As a pet, a Fennec fox can be very high-energy.
 This pet will need to be out running around and playing.
-Do not expect a Fennec Fox to hang out with you while watching TV or working on the computer!
-Fennec foxes are very social animals, which is another reason they are not that great of pets – they will constantly want attention from their one person and cry if they don’t get it.
+Do not expect a Fennec fox to hang out with you while watching TV or working on the computer!
+Fennec foxes are very social animals, which is another reason they are not that great to have as pets.
+They will constantly want attention from their one person and cry if they don’t get it.

 The only time that a Fennec fox should stay inside is when it’s sick or freezing outside.
 All other times, this animal needs to have lots of room and running space for exercise.
 If your house and yard are too tiny for a Fennec Fox, then it’s not a suitable environment for this pet.
 This animal is destructive when bored, so don’t be surprised if it chews up things in your home or tears apart something you are currently working on.

 The Fennec fox is known for being a friendly, hardy pet.
 Do not try to pat or touch your Fennec fox right after feeding it, though.
 This is the time when they will bite their most because they are so full of energy and food.
 Since Fennecs can be aggressive with dogs, cats, and other household pets, they do best if there’s just one pet in the household.
 Do not keep a wild Fennec in the same house as children, as their bite is very strong and can be deadly to a small child.